-In 1872, even as the enthusiasm for the wonderful, large, feather legged Cochins and Brahmas had crested, a third such chicken breed quietly departed China for England.
-Named “Langshan” after district around the Yangtszekiang River from which they came – about 100 miles from Shanghai – Major A.C.
-Croad of England was the first to import this unique breed.
+In 1872, even as the enthusiasm for the large, feather-legged Cochins and Brahmas had crested, a third chicken breed quietly departed China for England.
+It was from a scenic area in eastern China called Wolf Hill, just south of Nantong on the Yangtszekiang river and about 100 miles from Shanghai.
+It has been the home of Langshan chickens for many centuries; indeed, the name Langshan means Wolf Hill.
+English Major A.C.
+Croad was the first to import this unique breed in 1872.

 Did you know:

 The Livestock Conservancy is America’s leading organization working to save over 190 heritage breeds from extinction.
 We rely on the support of our members, grants, and donations from the public to raise the $1 million needed each year to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.